kompilr/kompilR/README.md

 the origination of just a single caterpillar or a tiny grass.

-- Immanuel Kant, *Natural History and the Theory of Heaven*, 1755
+Immanuel Kant, Natural History and the Theory of Heaven, 1755
 ```